 When asked, I say that I aim first and foremost to be a very person-centred and relational psychotherapist.
 Creating a warm, safe, confidential, and nonjudgmental space for the client is my first priority.
 As an attachment and trauma-informed therapist, making the therapeutic space a “safe haven” to take refuge in, and a “secure base” from which to venture out into the world again hopefully renewed and encouraged is how I conceptualise the core framework.

-I completed my BA Degree in Counselling and Psychotherapy in the Cork Institute of Technology (CIT) in 2019.
+I completed my BA Degree in Counselling and Psychotherapy in the Munster Technological University (MTU) in 2019.

 Over the years I have explored many kinds of personal development, including mindfulness and yoga.
 In my spare time I love films, reading, music, hiking and DYI.
 I’m quite partial to board games!